snowball-tech/fractal/README.md

 To be able to work with this repository, you will have to have a working version of NodeJS.

-You can simply install the latest version of the 18.x LTS branch.
+You can simply install the latest version of the 18.x.x LTS branch

+> Vercel does not support NodeJS v20 yet.

 To do so, it's recommended to use a Node Version Manager like [NVM](https://github.com/nvm-sh/nvm) or [N](https://github.com/tj/n)